Controlling the flexibility of non-Gaussian processes through shrinkage priors: Simulation studies

-Fig. \ref{fig:simsce1} show the posterior means and widths of the credible intervals for the parameters $\eta^\star$ and $\mu^\star$.
-For brevity, we only plot the results of scenarios 1 and 3 and for the sample sizes of 50, 100, and 1000.
-The complete figures can be found in Appendix \ref{app:simfigs}.
-The posterior outputs of $\eta^\star$ and $\mu^\star$ are similar for the PC and IG/N priors (note that the IG/N priors were scaled in order to achieve a contraction similar to the PC priors).
-These prior distributions for $\eta^\star$ and $\mu^\star$ lead to posterior means that are closer to 0, which are more consistent between replications and with smaller widths for the credible intervals (based on the 5\% and 95\% quantiles).
-In contrast, the uniform and Jeffrey prior configurations can lead to large posterior means for $\eta^\star$ and $\mu^\star$, namely larger than 1 in absolute value, indicating a clear departure from Gaussianity in the latent field, where there is none, especially for smaller sample sizes.
-For the second and third scenarios, the use of PC priors for the parameter $\eta^\star$ generally lead to smaller posterior means, which are more consistent between replications and with smaller credible interval widths than the other priors (including the IG/N priors).
-The Jeffreys and uniform priors still overestimate the degree of non-Gaussianity in the latent field even for larger sample sizes.
-These comments also apply for the posterior mean of $\mu^\star$, except that the outcome of using the PC and Normal priors on $\mu^\star$ was similar.
+Fig. \ref{fig:simsce1} shows the posterior means and widths of the credible intervals for the parameters $\eta^\star$ and $\zeta^\star$.
+For brevity, we only show the results of scenarios 1 and 3 and for the sample sizes of 50, 100, and 1000.
+The remaining figures can be found in Appendix F. For sample sizes up to 500 we see a positive bias in the estimation of $\eta^\star$ when using the uniform or Jeffreys priors, namely we have posterior means larger than 1, indicating a clear departure from Gaussianity in the latent field, where there is none.
+The posterior means of $\eta^\star$ are smaller when utilizing the PC priors compared to the Jeffrey priors.
+The reason for this is that near the base model the PC prior can be seen as a tilted Jeffrey priors \citep{simpson2017penalising}, $\pi(\eta^\star)=I(\eta^\star)^{1 / 2} \exp (-\theta_\eta m(\eta^\star))$, where $I(\eta^\star)$ is the Fisher information, and \mbox{$m(\eta^\star)=\int_{0}^{\eta^\star} \sqrt{I(s)} ds$}.